 Next, ditch the sprinklers (especially the overhead kind that spray more sidewalk than soil) and switch to drip irrigation or soaker hoses.
 These systems deliver water slowly and directly to the base of the plant, where it’s needed most, with minimal waste.
 They’re surprisingly easy to install, and they work wonders for veggie beds and flower gardens.

 And here’s where the magic happens: plant smarter.
-Fill your yard with native plants and drought-tolerant species built to thrive in your local climate.
-These low-maintenance beauties require far less watering, fertilizing, and fussing — and they often support local pollinators too.
+Fill your yard with native plants and drought-tolerant species that are specifically designed to thrive in your local climate.
+These low-maintenance beauties require far less watering, fertilizing, and fussing, and they often support local pollinators too.

 5. Collect and Reuse Rainwater

-When rain hits your roof, it usually ends up in the gutter and down a storm drain — but with a little intention (and a barrel), that free water can be put to work right at home.
-Rainwater harvesting is a simple, low-tech way to reduce your dependence on treated tap water for tasks that don’t actually require it.
+When rain hits your roof, it usually ends up in the gutter and down a storm drain, but with a bit of intention (and a barrel), that free water can be put to work right at home.
+Rainwater harvesting is a simple, low-tech way to reduce your dependence on treated tap water for tasks that don’t require it.

 Installing a rain barrel under your downspout is one of the easiest ways to get started.
-Most hold between 40 and 80 gallons of water and can be set up in an afternoon.
+Most hold between 40 and 80 gallons of water and can be set up in a matter of hours.
 Once collected, you can use that water for:

 - Watering garden beds or houseplants